QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 ### Troubleshooting

-In the event of a problem, you can access VM console (using `sudo xl console VMNAME` in dom0) to access GRUB menu.
-You need to call it just after starting VM (until `GRUB_TIMEOUT` expires) - for example in separate dom0 terminal window.
+In the event of a problem, you can access the VM console (using `sudo xl console VMNAME` in dom0) to access the GRUB menu.
+You need to call it just after starting VM (until `GRUB_TIMEOUT` expires) - for example in a separate dom0 terminal window.

 In any case you can later access VM logs (especially VM console log (`guest-VMNAME.log`).